harmamiika/ios-pdf-ebook-reader/Readme.md

 new-hope is the most up to date branch, you can use it -npm run ios

+todos:
+=>create gdpr notices and use them in app

+-get lorem pdfs
+=>take app pics
+=>generate app pic ads with dall-e / figma

+-create site mvp
+-add reference to site in app details
+-use different icon?

+send app to review

 <!-- <h2>Roadmap</h2>
 73. Consent
     -add consent asking from the docx